“Your own mind is a sacred enclosure into which nothing harmful can enter except by your permission.” – Ralph Waldo Emerson

 And perhaps most importantly, it helps you stay true to your own true north.
 What is that exactly?
 Well, it’s you.

-If you want to learn more about meditation and mindfulness, try our free How To Meditate Mini Course.
+If you want to learn more about meditation and mindfulness, try free guided meditations.